Staying healthy on safari. Tips & Insights for your Uganda safari trip

 Depending on your trip, our safari experts will advise you on what exactly you should carry (and how much of it).
 Take a look at some of our itineraries to get a good idea of how most Uganda safaris ‘flow’.

-I would strongly advise trying the natural fruits like mangoes, pineapples, watermelon and the like.
+We recommend trying the local Ugandan fruits like mangoes, pineapples, watermelon and the like.
 The rich oraginc natural taste will always be a reminder that you are in the pearl of Africa.

 Most important to remember is your dietary restrictions and food allergies.
 It is important to communicate these ones very early so that the accommodation is well prepared to give you the right food.